KrisztaT/bookswap/README.md

 | DevOps Tools      | [GitHub Desktop](https://desktop.github.com/), [GitHub](https://github.com/), [VS Code](https://code.visualstudio.com/)     |
 | Design Tools      | [Figma](https://www.figma.com), [Logo](https://logo.com/), [Draw.io](https://app.diagrams.net/)                           |

+## R2-B - Libraries used in the project

+### Server Libraries

+`bcrypt (^5.1.0)`: Bcrypt is used for hashing passwords and it provides a secure way to hash and compare passwords, making it difficult for attackers to reverse-engineer the original passwords from the hashes.

+`cors (^2.8.5)`: CORS (Cross-Origin Resource Sharing) is a security feature that allows or restricts web resources (such as APIs) to be requested from different domains.
+The cors library helps in handling CORS headers and settings, making it easier to control and secure the communication between the app's frontend and backend.
+It's important to note that the application is configured to operate within the local context of "http://localhost:3000" in case of local run.
+For the application to function correctly from alternative hosts, configuration adjustments are required in both the backend and frontend.

+`dotenv (^16.3.1)`: Dotenv allows the load of environment variables from a .env file into the app's process environment.
+It is used to keep sensitive configuration details (like database URLs, API keys, etc.) separate from the codebase and safely stored.

+`express (^4.18.2)`: Express.js is a framework designed for Node.js that streamlines the development of powerful and scalable web applications and APIs.
+It offers a comprehensive set of tools for managing routes, handling requests and responses, implementing middleware, and other essential functionalities required for building this application.

+`express-validator (^7.0.1)`: The express-validator library is utilised to validate and sanitise incoming request data in applications.
+It plays a crucial role in mitigating common security vulnerabilities such as cross-site scripting (XSS) and SQL injection by sanitising user inputs.
+This library was used to validate data from frontend forms related to login, join, book, and listing functionalities.

+`helmet (^7.0.0)`: Helmet is a security middleware that enhances the security of an application by configuring various HTTP headers.
+These headers help guard against prevalent security threats, including Cross-Site Scripting (XSS) attacks, clickjacking, and others.

+`jsonwebtoken (^9.0.1)`: The jsonwebtoken library enables the generation and verification of JSON Web Tokens (JWTs), which serve as a secure and efficient method for exchanging claims between two parties.
+JWTs are commonly used in web applications to implement authentication and authorisation mechanisms.

+`mongoose (^7.3.2)`: Mongoose is a library that serves as an Object Data Modeling (ODM) tool for MongoDB and Node.js.
+It offers a schema-based interface for interacting with MongoDB databases, simplifying the process of defining models, querying data, and executing Create, Read, Update, and Delete (CRUD) operations.

+`Jest (^29.6.1)`: Jest is a testing framework for JavaScript applications and offers a set of testing tools, to help ensuring the quality and accuracy of the code.

+`Nodemon (^3.0.1)`: Nodemon is a utility tool used in development that watches for modifications in the source code and automatically restarts the server when changes are detected.

+`Supertest (^6.3.3)`: Supertest is a library for testing HTTP endpoints, it enables sending HTTP requests to apps's API routes and assert the responses, simplifying the process of writing automated tests for the API endpoints.

+### Client Libraries

+`bootstrap (^5.3.0)`: Bootstrap is a CSS framework that offers a collection of pre-designed and responsive UI components.
+It streamlines the process of designing visually appealing and consistent user interfaces for web applications.

+`framer-motion (^10.12.18)`: Framer Motion is a library for adding smooth and interactive animations to React components.
+It provides an intuitive API for creating animations and transitions, enhancing the visual appeal and user experience of the apps.

+`react (^18.2.0)`: React is a JavaScript library for building user interfaces.
+It allows developers to create reusable UI components and manage the dynamic rendering of data.

+`react-bootstrap (^2.8.0)`: React Bootstrap is an adaptation of the Bootstrap framework for use with React applications.
+It provides a set of pre-styled components that are integrated with React's component architecture, enabling efficient UI development.

+`react-bootstrap-icons (^1.10.3)`: This library offers a collection of Bootstrap icons as individual React components.
+It allows easy integration of icons into React components and UI elements.

+`react-dom (^18.2.0)`: React DOM is a package that provides the methods and components necessary for rendering React applications in the browser.
+It facilitates the interaction between React components and the actual HTML DOM.

+`react-router-dom (^6.14.1)`: React Router DOM is a library for adding routing and navigation capabilities to React applications.
+It allows the creation of multi-page apps by defining routes and managing the rendering of different components based on the URL.

+`@testing-library/jest-dom (^5.16.5)`: The Jest DOM library extends the capabilities of Jest for asserting DOM-related expectations in tests.

+`@testing-library/react (^13.4.0)`: Testing Library for React is a testing framework that emphasises testing user interactions and behavior rather than implementation details.
+It provides utilities for simulating user actions and asserting the resulting state and rendered output of React components.

+`@testing-library/user-event (^13.5.0)`: This library complements Testing Library by simulating user interactions, such as clicks, typing, and focusing, in a way that closely resembles how a real user interacts with a web application.

 ## R2 - Dataflow Diagram

 The data flow diagram incorporates the following aspects as agreed upon with Jozsef: